kienstra/adapter-post-preview/readme.md

 ## Frequently Asked Questions ##

 ### What does this require? ###
-The carousel of recent posts requires Twitter Bootstrap 3 with Glyphicons.
+The carousel of recent posts requires Bootstrap 3 or later and Glyphicons.

 ### How can I change the text in the post link? ###
 Put the following in your functions.php file: